-Automated authentication measures secure genuine interaction of students with the online examination.
+Automated authentication measures secure the genuine interaction of students with online examinations.
 However, when authentication fails several times, students can be excluded from the learning session regardless of their progress.
 Such impediments determine customers’ tendencies to switch to competitors, demand money-back, and leave negative reviews, leading to financial loss and diminished brand image for online schools.

 In this context, online schools have to carefully select the participant validation methods to be student-friendly and to suit their business needs.
 We highlighted some of the differences between measures and most importantly, between their effects on the user experience.

 A short comparison of authentication methods

 – Physiological biometrics and voice recognition require additional equipment in order to work, which can be expensive to implement (i.e., web camera, fingerprint scanners, other accessories, etc.).
 While in certain high-stakes scenarios it might make sense for students to authenticate with these measures, the additional effort required to users creates friction.
 In turn, this has a significant negative impact on the overall user experience.

 – Personal questions or third party database questions involve privacy concerns as customers are disinclined to offer personal data.
 Besides privacy concerns, the pressure of remembering predetermined answers adds to the stress of adapting to very short time-frames.